KevinHenleyCode/KevinHenleyCode/README.md

 ## Currently

-- I’m currently working on a README generator using NODE
+- I’m currently working on an employee DataBase that lets you add delete and view emolyee info
 - I’m currently learning the MERN stack